Home

 Benefits of massage therapy

-Studies from the Research Touch Institute has shown that touch therapy has many positive effects on different levels.
+Studies from the Research Touch Institute has shown the benefits of massage and in particular that touch therapy has many positive effects on different levels.

 On a Physical level